nlandolfi/set/README.md

 The set package defines the Interface for working with sets and provides an implementation of a set backed by a Go map.

 Furthermore we define the interface for a BinaryRelation defined over a set.
-Implementations of a map backed binary relation and predicate backed predicate relation are provided.
+Implementations of a map backed binary relation and predicate backed binary relation are provided.